Skip to main content

 Ambrook is a suite of financial management tools for many different aspects of your operation, but the heart of it all is easy bookkeeping.
 This article will get you acquainted with the basic bookkeeping flow that will power your other business operations on Ambrook.

-Introduction to Your Ledger
+Introduction to Your General Ledger

 The Ledger is your home base for bookkeeping in Ambrook.
 Here, you'll find and categorize all of your transactions, whether they've come in automatically through a connected account, been created manually or from receipts, or are the result of bill or invoice payments.